nus-cs2103-AY2425S1/tp/README.md

 6. Mark Attendance (TBC)

 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
 * This project is a part of the se-education.org initiative.
 If you would like to contribute code to this project, see se-education.org for more info.
-This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.